Mpompili/lazerline/README.md

 ### Funcitonality & MVP

-- [ ] Controler LazerLine with AWSD or Directional controllers.
+- [ ] Controler LazerLine with AWSD or Directional Inputs.
 - [ ] Play against another human player on the same computer
 - [ ] Play against an AI.
-- [ ] Generate Sound Effects based off of the turns, colisions, and death-sequences.
+- [ ] Generate Sound Effects based off of the turns, colisions, and end-game events.
 - [ ] Start, Pause, and Reset the Game.
-- [ ] Select Game Difficulty (dependent on Speed)
+- [ ] Select Game Difficulty (changes on Speed)

 ### Wireframes

-This game will consist of a single screen with a splash screen/modal to determine whether or not the game will be against an AI or another human player.
+This game will consist of a single screen with a splash modal to set the second player as an AI or another human player.
 There will be links to my Github, Linked as well as an instructional and about modal.
 There will be a mute button on the bottom left hand corner of the screen.
 On the left side of the screen the player can select one of many colors to represent their lazerline as well as a difficulty (Easy, Medium, Hard) which determines the speed/playback rate of the game.

 ### Architecture and Technologies